 Way back in the day, I used to think of buyers in three categories.

-1. You had your stage one buyer, and that was the relatively unsophisticated buyer, they didn’t necessarily even know what they’re doing, but they decided they knew that they were moving in that direction, so they were doing research.
+1. You had your stage one buyer, the relatively unsophisticated buyer; they didn't know what they were doing, but they decided they knew they were moving in that direction, so they were researching.

-2. You had your stage two buyer who basically broke down and they knew that there were a couple of categories, a couple of brands, a couple of solutions that they were looking for and they were comparing them against each other.
+2. You had your stage two buyer who broke down, and they knew there were a couple of categories, a couple of brands, and a couple of solutions that they were looking for and were comparing them against each other.

-3. Your stage three buyer and that person literally, they were decided, and they just needed to be pushed over the edge.
+3. Your stage three buyer and that person were decided and needed to be pushed over the edge.

-Now, this is something I built an incredible affiliate business around, before Panda and Penguin, the search engine updates.
-Basically, I used that three-bucket model to then basically create affiliate review things that just promoted products.
-To the point where I trust through my website where people are actually writing in, “Well, I’m trying to decide between product A and product B. What do you recommend?”
+I built an incredible affiliate business around this before Panda and Penguin, the search engine updates.
+I used that three-bucket model to create affiliate reviews that promoted products.
+To the point where I trust through my website where people are writing in, "Well, I'm trying to decide between product A and product B. What do you recommend?"
 Well, for product A and product B, I got paid an affiliate commission because they were clicking the links in the reviews.

 Promoting Products

 However, I had forgotten about it.
-I forgot about it in the context of content marketing because it works so well with affiliate products, but then you get blogging and you get promoting and producing your own content, and all of a sudden, you forget about that shit because you’re promoting your own stuff, because you’re promoting services because you’re promoting info products.
-It makes 100% total sense that you would still be talking about all of these things and you get to trust through my website.
+I forgot about it in the context of content marketing because it works so well with affiliate products, but then you get blogging.
+You get promoting and producing your content, and all of a sudden, you forget about that shit because you're promoting your stuff, because you're promoting services, because you're promoting info products.
+It makes 100% total sense that you would still be talking about all of these things, and you get to trust me through my website.

-Now, inside the book, They Ask You Answer, there are five types of content that you can create.
+Now, inside the book They Ask You Answer, there are five types of content that you can create.
 Now, this is a relatively quick read.
 I say that.
 I think it was 330 pages or something.
-My favorite way to read, just in general now, anymore, is really just to grab the Kindle book right here, and then when you grab the Kindle book, you usually have the ability to add the Audible version for three or four bucks or seven bucks or something.
-That’s usually what I do and then I listen to it, and I read it, and I highlight it and all that other stuff.
-See where it even says, “You purchased this item on October 7th.”
+My favorite way to read, just in general now, is to grab the Kindle book right here, and then when you hold the Kindle book, you usually can add the Audible version for three or four bucks or seven bucks or something.
+That's usually what I do, and then I listen to it, read it, highlight it, and all that other stuff.
+See where it says, "You purchased this item on October 7th."

 Content